wbbaddons/Botcheck/README.md

 This package asks predefined questions in the registration form to prevent registrations by bots.

-The administrator can define edit existing questions and answers or add new in the admin control panel.
+The administrator can add/edit questions and answers in the admin control panel.

 License
 -------